 Customer feedback data can be all over the place.
 Your product team may use one tool or have their own process, your support team may use a different tool or process, and your mobile app team might use a completely different approach.
 Siloed data is incomplete data, and incomplete data makes effective feedback analytics next to impossible.

-There are two possible solutions to this: Get all stakeholders to adopt the same tools and processes OR have a customer feedback analysis tool that brings it all together for you.
+There are two possible solutions to this: Get all stakeholders to adopt the same tools and processes.
+Or set up an analytics tool that brings it all together for you.

 Either solution can be effective, but using a tool designed to analyze feedback from multiple sources is often far easier.
 The key is to have a central location—a single source of truth—that all areas of your business can rely on for complete access to ALL customer feedback, not just some.